mcbeav/Finder.css/README.md

 - [ ] Polyfill Backdrop Blur For Mozilla
 - [ ] Change Side Bar From Menu Items To Specific Folders Like Finder
 - [ ] Rework / Restyle The Breadcrumb Links
+- [ ] Fix Text Selection Styles Not Rendering In Chrome Due To A Browser Bug

 ## Author
 - mcbeav - 422939+mcbeav@users.noreply.github.com